salesforce-john-zz/InlineEditRelatedList/README.md

 ![Lightning App Builder](https://cloud.githubusercontent.com/assets/7535971/22865386/59da45da-f163-11e6-94fc-9d2f68875dca.png)

-Now, I'm going to change the account lightning page to use my brand new grid component.
+Now, You can change the account lightning page to use the brand new grid component.

 ![](https://cloud.githubusercontent.com/assets/7535971/22865399/d168b960-f163-11e6-9158-b8e016bfd3d7.png)

-All I have to do is to remove the 'Out Of The Box' components above and drag and drop the new component 'RelatedListDataGridsComponent'.
+All you have to do is to remove the 'Out Of The Box' components above and drag and drop the new component 'RelatedListDataGridsComponent'.

 ![](https://cloud.githubusercontent.com/assets/7535971/22865469/b195282e-f165-11e6-9703-a42d3bd5fef9.png)

-I also changed the page layout to display only the account contact list.
+You can also change the page layout to display only the account contact list.
 We can see that the page is refreshed right away reflecting exactly what is defined at page layout.

 ![](https://cloud.githubusercontent.com/assets/7535971/22865535/79978a60-f166-11e6-9ce2-92470d7e645e.png)